perlahjartardottir/Fraunhofer/README.md

 - The port number you picked for MAMP, not the MySQL port number
 - The filepath from the project root folder to the file you want to open

-The URL should look something like this ```http://35.9.146.192:8888/Login/login.php``` or ```http://eysteinn.local:8888/Login/login.php```.
+The URL should look something like this ```http://35.9.146.192:8888/Fraunhofer```, ```http://eysteinn.local:8888/Fraunhofer``` or ```http://localhost:8887/Fraunhofer/```.

-You should now have a connection to the database you just made through google chrome.
+You should now have a connection to the database you just made through Google Chrome.
 You can only have one active web server running per computer so do not change this if you are working on the server computer since it will remove access for other computers to the main database!